-The achieved accuracies at each task increment are shown in figure \ref{fig:task_order}.
-We can observe that for the CIFAR100 dataset, random sampling seems to yield a very similar accuracy trajectory in comparison to sequentially learning the classes in order of their alphabetical class id, resembling earlier observations \cite{DeLange2019, Javed2018}.
-However, in contrast to the conclusion that task order is negligible, we can observe that our proposed framework's selection schemes, that rank order the data according to their similarity with the existing encoding, paint a dramatically different picture.
-Selecting the most dissimilar task for inclusion consistently improves the accuracy by several percent, even at the end of training.
+\textbf{Empirically observed effects of order:} The achieved accuracies at each task increment are shown in Figure \ref{fig:task_order}.
+We can observe that for the CIFAR100 dataset, random sampling seems to yield a very similar accuracy trajectory in comparison to sequentially learning the classes in order of their alphabetical class id, resembling earlier observations \citep{DeLange2019, Javed2018}.
+However, our observations based on our proposed framework's selection scheme seem to be in contrast to their conclusion that the order in which tasks are introduced is negligible.
+Here, selecting the most dissimilar task for inclusion consistently improves the accuracy by several percent, even at the end of training.
 Conversely, including tasks that are very proximate to existing concepts results in an all-time performance decrease.
 We hypothesize that this is due to the classifier experiencing immediate confusion.
-Our initial classes consist of "apples" and "aquarium fish" and the query consensus across repeated experiments is to continue with selecting the classes "pears" and "whale" or "shark".
-The opposite strategy that prioritizes dissimilarity in the curriculum instead includes unrelated classes such as "lawnmower", "mountain" or "oak".
+Our initial classes consist of ``apples'' and ``aquarium fish'' and the query consensus across repeated experiments is to continue with selecting the classes ``pears'' and ``whale'' or ``shark''.
+The opposite strategy that prioritizes dissimilarity in the curriculum instead includes unrelated classes such as ``lawnmower'', ``mountain'' or ``oak''.
 We believe that this allows the model to more rapidly acquire a diverse set of representations.

 We can draw almost analogous conclusions for continually learning the AudioMNIST dataset with generative replay.
-Here, we additionally see that the conventional order of learning the sounds from "zero" to "nine" is accompanied by a pattern of repeated retrospective improvement.
+Here, we additionally see that the conventional order of learning the sounds from ``zero'' to ``nine'' is accompanied by a pattern of repeated retrospective improvement.
 The first task increment results in a larger accuracy drop, that is rectified through backwards improvement of the next task increment.
 This pattern repeats for the next two classes and its consistent strong emergence is only visible when learning sequentially in order of class id.
 The accuracy at any time is again best for our proposed measure of dissimilarity and worst when selecting according to task proximity.
 For the latter, in analogy to the earlier hypothesized confusion of the classifier, the generative model is faced with difficulty to disambiguate the resembling classes and produce unambiguous output. \\